TheOdinProject/curriculum/web_development_101/installations/text_editors.md

 On Windows and Linux, you can open VSCode from the command line by typing `code`, and you can open folders or files by adding the name of the location after it: `code my_first_rails_app/`.

-MacOS can do this, too, but you need to set it up.
+MacOS can do this too, but you need to set it up.
 After installing VSCode, launch it any way you're comfortable with.
 Once it's running, open the Command palette with `CMD + Shift + P`.
 In the little dialog that appears, type `shell command`.
 One of the choices that appears will be `Shell Command: Install 'code' command in PATH`.
 Select that option, and restart the terminal if you have it open.

 #### WSL Users